MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/New-WebBinding.md

 ```

 ### -Protocol
+Specifies the protocol for the new binding.
-The protocol to be used for the Web binding (usually HTTP, HTTPS, or FTP).
+This protocol is usually HTTP, HTTPS, or FTP.

 ```yaml
 Type: String